Ella Rock: how to hike it yourself unguided (updated for 2024)

 How: If you’re planning on doing more hiking around Sri Lanka it’s worth investing in a decent map.
 Sri Lanka 1:500,000 + city plans waterproof travel map is by far the best map available for hiking in Sri Lanka.
 On one side of the map is relief shading, spot heights and names of mountain ranges and prominent peaks.

-You can reach Ella by rail from Colombo and Kandy (check timetable here; note that ‘Ella’ is spelt ‘Elle’ in the search dropdown).
+You can reach Ella by rail from Colombo and Kandy (check the timetable here; note that ‘Ella’ is spelt ‘Elle’ in the search dropdown).

 There are various bus routes available depending on your point of origin.
 It’s worth noting that we found bus travel to be quite stressful in Sri Lanka so you may wish to take a transfer instead.
 Your hotel can arrange this but it’s always worth negotiating a discount as these are usually inflated (e.g. if quoted 15,000 LKR, ask for 11,000).